-Short answer: Yes.
-If you use a gaming PC in India, a UPS is basic protection — not an optional “accessory”.
+Quick answer: Yes.
+If you use a gaming PC in India, a UPS is worth it.

 Why gaming PCs in India are more vulnerable

-Gaming PCs are not like office desktops.
-They pull high power, they run heavy GPUs, and they have sensitive parts that dislike sudden power loss.
+Gaming PCs are not like basic office desktops.
+They use high power parts and run hot.
+They also have sensitive storage and power delivery components.

-In Indian power conditions, the problem is rarely “only blackout”.
-It’s the combination of:
+In India, the issue is rarely “only blackout”.
+It’s usually a mix of:

 What a UPS actually protects you from

-- Instant power backup: gives you time to safely shut down
+- Backup power: gives you a few minutes to safely shut down

-- Voltage handling: smoothens irregular supply behavior (depends on UPS type)
+- Voltage stability: reduces the impact of dips/spikes (depends on UPS type)

-- Prevents damage: reduces stress on PSU, motherboard and storage
+- Prevents stress: reduces repeated shock to PSU, motherboard, and storage

 What happens if you skip UPS